swilliams11/covid19-rapid-response-demo/other-templates/agent-template-banking/README.md

 interest for a set time period.
 Please use our website to request more information.
 ```

-#### 6. Can I defer loan payments because of COVID-19?
+#### 6. Can I defer loan payments because of the pandemic?

 The agent will respond with the default text response; no fulfillment.

 ##### Agent Response
 ```
-If you are unable to make a loan payment due to COVID-19, then we may be able to assist you.
+If you are unable to make a loan payment due to the current pandemic, then we may be able to assist you.
 Please contact us for more information or visit our website for more information.
 ```

-#### 7. How are we assisting mortgage customers affected by the COVID-19 pandemic?
+#### 7. How are you assisting mortgage customers affected by the pandemic?

 The agent will respond with the default text response; no fulfillment.

 ##### Agent Response
 ```
-A new federal law, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, puts in place two protections for homeowners with federally backed mortgages:
+A new federal law, the CARES Act, puts in place two protections for homeowners with federally backed mortgages:

 First, your lender or loan servicer may not foreclose on you for 60 days after March 18, 2020.
 Specifically, the CARES Act prohibits lenders and servicers from beginning a judicial or non-judicial foreclosure against you, or from finalizing a foreclosure judgment or sale, during this period of time.

-Second, if you experience financial hardship due to the coronavirus pandemic, you have a right to request a forbearance for up to 180 days.
+Second, if you experience financial hardship due to the pandemic, you have a right to request a forbearance for up to 180 days.
 You also have the right to request an extension for up to another 180 days.
 You must contact your loan servicer to request this forbearance.
 There will be no additional fees, penalties or additional interest (beyond scheduled amounts) added to your account.
 You do not need to submit additional documentation